eschen42/devplan/README.md

       rather than using docker-compose to map ports and volumes among several images.
       - That approach is quite viable, but it adds complexity that is not easy to explain to others.
     - No image can ever have all the utilities that one individual has come to rely upon, so I have added some of my favorites.
+  - Currently at 3.25 Gb, this is a large image, intended to provide functionality including:
+    - X clients for LyX, RStudio, and xterm.
+    - A (user-mode) SSH server as a convenient way for X clients to connect to an X server.
+  - I can imagine making a smaller version with less functionality, based on Alpine, or a small suite of Docker images, designed to share a home directory, but for now this fills my need to have in one place everything that I need to be immediately productive.

 # Quick Start